iGEM-HUST-China/HUST-China-2025/wiki/hardware.md

 Figure 3.4.2(a) depicts a flow control module featuring porous construction for uniform leakage, enabling seamless integration into our equipment.
 The triple-hole design enhances operational flexibility.
 Figure 3.4.2(b) shows a flow control valve that regulates flow from the upper to lower tubes via a rotary handle, offering simple operation suitable for infrequently used flow control valves.

-{% include figure2.html images=page.images21 %}

 ### Speed Control Module

 During cell centrifugation, the required rotational speed is influenced by cell size.
 To facilitate switching the centrifuge's rotational speed, we designed a speed adjustment module.

+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/hh9.webp" caption="Figure 3.4.3 Speed Control Module" %}

-Figure 3.4.5 shows a 7-tooth gear connected to the drive shaft.
-Figure 3.4.6 depicts a gear set designed for speed adjustment, featuring 14, 21, and 28 teeth respectively.
+Figure 3.4.3(a) shows a 7-tooth gear connected to the drive shaft.
+Figure 3.4.3(b) depicts a gear set designed for speed adjustment, featuring 14, 21, and 28 teeth respectively.
 These gears amplify the motor speed by 2x, 3x, and 4x, allowing speed switching through height adjustment for quick and convenient operation.

-{% include figure2.html images=page.images22 %}

 ### Aeration Module